Semiparametric bivariate extreme-value copulas: Results

-For each element in the sequence $\{\bm{\theta}_i\}_{i = 1}^n$, we built the EVC $C_{\bm{\theta}_i}$ and performed several estimation runs on random samples of different sizes $\{S_j\}_{j = 1}^m$.
-All fitted models had the same number of parameters as the ground truth splines ($d = 13$) and also employed the same affine translation.
+For each element in the sequence $\{\bm{\theta}_i\}_{i = 1}^n$, we built the \gls{evc} $C_{\bm{\theta}_i}$ and performed several estimation runs on random samples of different sizes $\{S_j\}_{j = 1}^m$.
+All fitted models had the same number of parameters as the ground truth splines ($d = 13$) and employed the same affine translation.
 The penalty factor in the loss function~\eqref{eq:loss-function} was also set to $\lambda = 10^{-4}$.
 The only aspect in which estimated models differed from ground truth is spline knot placement, which was uniform for the latter, but empirically assessed for the former.
-Then, for each sample size $S_j$, we estimated a copula $C_{ij}$ using our method and assessed divergence from ground truth by means of total variation distance
+Then, for each sample size $S_j$, we estimated a copula $C_{ij}$ using \gls{sbevc} and assessed divergence from ground truth through \gls{tvd}

-where $c_{\bm{\theta}_i}$ and $c_{ij}$ are the pdfs of $C_{\bm{\theta}_i}$ and $C_{ij}$, respectively.
-The total variation defined in~\eqref{eq:total-variation-copulas} is the bivariate counterpart of \thref{def:total-variation} and thus provides an upper bound on the difference between the measured values of each copula on any measurable set $B \subset [0, 1]^2$.
+where $c_{\bm{\theta}_i}$ and $c_{ij}$ are the \glspl{pdf} of $C_{\bm{\theta}_i}$ and $C_{ij}$, respectively.
+The \gls{tvd} defined in~\eqref{eq:total-variation-copulas} is the bivariate counterpart of \thref{def:total-variation} and thus provides an upper bound on the difference between the measured values of each copula on any measurable set $B \subset [0, 1]^2$.
 Therefore,~\eqref{eq:total-variation-copulas} is a very conservative evaluation measure.

-The main summary statistics from the experiment are presented in Table~\ref{tab:random-evcopulas}.
-The table shows reasonable mean and quantile values for total variation, considering the intrinsic complexity of the ground truth models and the finiteness of sample sizes.
-Mean values are below $0.10$ regardless of sample size and the 50\% and 75\% quantiles are even more promising, being generally below $0.05$ and $0.07$, respectively.
-Interestingly, Table~\ref{tab:random-evcopulas} shows that total variation decreases, in general, as the sample size increases.
-Figure~\ref{fig:total-variation-histogram} and Figure~\ref{fig:total-variation-boxplot} show the existence of some outliers, with abnormaly high values of total variation, that are responsible for the mean and the median being so far from each other.

-We collected the value of the Gini coefficient for each random copula in order to better assess the nature of those outliers.
-It turns out that all of them correspond to extremely high values of the Gini coefficient (above $98\%$), which could be geometrically interpreted as the Pickands function lying very close to the support lines.
-This is demonstrated by the regression tree depicted in Figure~\ref{fig:total-variation-outliers}.
-High values of the Gini coefficient test the hypotheses of our method and hinder the estimation process.
-No matter how many spline knots and parameters are used, there will always be sufficiently highly correlated copulas that will put stress on our method.
-Notwithstanding, the normalization procedure on the $W$ function mentioned in Section~\ref{subsec:estimation} helps to mitigate such effects.